andifalk/cloud-security-workshop/README.md

 The user credentials are noted here just for the purpose of this tutorial.
 In your real productive applications you should __NEVER__ publish user credentials or any other sensitive data!!

-After successful login you should again be redirected back to the client application and you should see the main screen.
+After successful login you should again be redirected back to the client application, and you should see the main screen.

 ![Client main screen](docs/images/client_main.png)